juju-solutions/bigdata-community/getstarted.md

 You can find us in `#juju` on `irc.freenode.net`, or feel free to email our list at <bigdata@lists.ubuntu.com>.
 We look forward to hearing from you!

-## Next Steps

-In the future, we'll be providing our design docs and roadmap in an effort to gather input from big data community members.
-We'll also provide resources for contributing to our projects and plans.
-We hope you'll join us!